salrashid123/gcs_stream_enc/README.md

 Sample procedure that does local encryption of a file and then uploads that file to GCS.

 Unlike GCS [Customer Managed Encryption Key](https://cloud.google.com/storage/docs/encryption/customer-managed-keys) and [Customer Supplied Encryption Key](https://cloud.google.com/storage/docs/encryption/customer-supplied-keys) for GCS, this procedure encrypts a file locally before uploading and then decrypts a file after download.
 This way, not even Google will every know the contents of a file at anytime by any means (not via transit, not in memory,not via KMS).
-With CSEK, the key is transferred over TLS to Google...with CMEK and google will have access to key during KMS operations.
+With CSEK, the key is transferred over TLS to Google...with CMEK and google still retains indirect in-use access to key during KMS operations (meaning google could still view the raw key if its google-hosted KMS or apply crypto operations referencing external KMS).
 Either way, the raw data will be visible on GCP's network.

 This procedure insteaddoes end-to-end encrytion where the contents are encrypted _before_ uploading and will remain encrypted at all times.
 Only the user that has access to the decryption keys can decode the data.